 Well, needless to say, the homeowner did some quick research into RO systems (shown below under “Advantages of RO systems”) and while it may or may not make your water taste better, it certainly has many other benefits.
 And, it probably will make your water taste better too, at least for a little while until you get used to the new/different taste.

-Our homeowner decided to go forward with the reverse osmosis install not only to make his young daughter happy but more so, for the many other benefits offered by this kind of a system.
+Our homeowner decided to go forward with the reverse osmosis install.
+Yes, this would this make his young daughter happy.
+But more so, for the many other benefits offered by this kind of a system.

 Advantages of a Reverse Osmosis System